RogueAngelfire/the_horseshoe_inn_v1/README.md

 Also thank you to all the Tutors at the Code Institute for your assistance over the past year.

 Futher thank goes to ckz8780 for his amazin Django lessons with the code institute which was essential refernce material.

+Finally I like to thank my supportive family In what can be described as a difficult you for the whole world.

+Further thanks goes to Paul and Toni for believing in me regarding this project.
+This is still only the begining!